11 reasons Carnival Vista is a family-friendly cruise ship

 Ocean Club for children and teens

 We registered both our girls, aged three and one, for Carnival Vista’s kids club and babysitting service before joining our cruise.
 We knew Tin Box Baby wouldn’t be able to use all of what Ocean Club had to offer because she was under two.
-However, we were pleasantly surprised about what was available for her.

 Ocean Club is open from early morning (the start time varied each day depending on our arrival in port) right through to 1am.
 If your child is over the age of two then sessions are free up until 10pm when the Night Owls babysitting service takes over.
-This cost $6.75 (plus 15% gratuity) per hour, per child and was available for children of all ages.
-During the morning there was between two and five hours (again port dependant) when under two-year-olds could join in with play sessions for an additional fee.

 During the afternoon there was a full schedule of themed activities for children aged two to 11-years-old ranging from shell painting to story time, and parachute games to magic shows.
 You could also leave your kids with the Ocean Club team for lunch and dinner if you wished.